 For information and advice about course content and requirements, contact the appropriate schools/teaching units.

-Important: As changes may be made to information provided in this Handbook, students should frequently consult the noticeboards of the schools/teaching units and the official noticeboards of the University.
+Important: As changes may be made to information provided in this Handbook, students should frequently consult the noticeboards of the schools/teaching units, the official noticeboards of the University, and the appropriate websites.

 Education Development Unit